Risk factors of schizophrenia: Substance use

 The relationship between schizophrenia and substance use is quite complex.
 Most addictive substances can induce psychosis.
 A diagnosis of substance-induced psychosis is made if symptoms persist after drug use or intoxication has ended.
-A number of substance-induced psychoses have the potential to transition to schizophrenia, most notably cannabis-induced psychosis.
+A number of substance-induced psychoses have the potential to transition to schizophrenia, most notably cannabis-induced psychotic disorder.

 A 2019 review found that the pooled proportion of transition from substance-induced psychosis to schizophrenia was 25% (95% CI 18%–35%), compared with 36% (95% CI 30%–43%) for "brief, atypical and not otherwise specified" psychoses.
 The type of substance was the primary predictor of transition to schizophrenia, with highest rates associated with cannabis (6 studies, 34%, CI 25%–46%), hallucinogens (3 studies, 26%, CI 14%–43%) and amphetamines (5 studies, 22%, CI 14%–34%).
 Lower rates were reported for opioid (12%), alcohol (10%) and sedative (9%) induced psychoses.
 Transition rates were slightly lower in older cohorts but were not affected by sex, country of study, hospital or community location, urban or rural setting, diagnostic methods, or duration of follow-up.

 The rate of substance use is known to be particularly high in schizophrenia patients.
 One study found that 60% of people with schizophrenia were found to use substances and 37% would be diagnosable with a substance use disorder.

+Longitudinal cohort studies have also suggested that frequent cannabis use, particularly during adolescence, is associated with an increased risk of developing schizophrenia and related psychotic disorders, with evidence of a dose–response relationship.
+Individuals with a genetic vulnerability to psychosis may be particularly sensitive to the effects of cannabis, consistent with a gene–environment interaction model.